houke/acf-icon-picker/README.md

 3. Create a new field via ACF and select the Icon Selector type

 ## Changelog ##

-1.1.0 - Add button to remove the selected icon when the field is not required 1.0.0 - First release
+1.2.0 - Adding search filter input to filter through icons by  name 1.1.0 - Add button to remove the selected icon when the field is not required 1.0.0 - First release